Some dogs walk tall,

 Clodagh began mousing outside at six months old.
 She successfully dismantled a nest first play, one baby mouse at a time.
 She is fascinated by anything that moves and all garden dwellers are considered fair game.
 We would have loved one of Sky's first litter to be a working dog.
 But no one approached us for a puppy.

-That legendary Glen courage has been slow to show itself, truth be told.
+That legendary Glen courage has been slow to show itself.
 Then again, Clodagh does give that noisy, scary Hoover monster what-for - from the safety of her mother's side!
 Her frequent tendency to roll in fox poo has earned her the dubious moniker Clodagh the Unpleasant Odour.
 It must be a Wheaten thing!

 CLICK ON IMAGE FOR MORE DETAILS